We are privately owned and not affiliated or endorsed by any government agency.

 • Your physician does not believe your condition is severe enough to prevent you from working.

-• You can earn $1,350 per month, regardless of your health condition.
+• You can earn $1,620 per month, or $2,700 if you are blind, regardless of your health condition.

-Am I eligible for SSDI?
+Am I Eligible for SSDI?

-What is the SSA’s medical definition for disability?
+What is the SSA’s Medical Definition for Disability?

 The Social Security Act has a very strict definition of disability.
 For a disability determination to be made: